Dallington – St Giles

 Only the early C16 tower with a stone spire remains of the mediaeval church, which was otherwise rebuilt in 1864.

 Dallington church stands on a ridge and is thus a conspicuous landmark.
 Its dedication until the late C19 was to St Margaret (e g Horsfield I p569).
 The body of the church is C19, but the undated Sharpe Collection drawing (c1800) shows its predecessor had a nave (apparently aisleless) and chancel.
 Its windows had two lights with square heads and look C15.
-However, the lack of aisles suggests the walls could have been earlier; there were heavy buttresses, notably at the join of nave and chancel.
+However, Sir Stephen Glynne in 1863 noticed two lancets on the north side of the chancel (SRS 101 p95) so it was no later than the C13 in origin and the lack of aisles suggests the nave walls could also have been earlier; there were heavy buttresses, notably at the join of nave and chancel.

 One south nave window lacked a hoodmould and could have been contemporary with the surviving early C16 west tower – its two-light bell-openings also lack hoodmoulds.
 Built of sandstone ashlar, it has angle-buttresses and a north east stair turret.
 A further indicator of its date is the depressed head of the west doorway, which has stylised roses in the spandrels.
 The renewed tracery of the window above is consistent.
 So is the tower arch, with semi-octagonal responds and a head with a broad chamfered inner order.
 Heraldic devices on the battlements include the Pelham buckle to north and south, and their arms on the west side.
 The manor did not pass to the Pelhams until 1560 (VCH 9 p233), which was after the tower had been built; however, it is later than most bearing the buckle.
 The stone spire is less ambitious than Chiddingly or Northiam, though the latter is also early C16.
 The broaches recall timber spires, with the addition of small trefoiled openings near the base.